northeastern-rc/rc-public-documentation/docs/source/connectingtocluster/index.md

 :link: mac
 :link-type: doc

-Using the Terminal to connect to Discovery.
+Using the Terminal to connect to Explorer.

 +++
 [Learn more »](mac)